-The Red Delta Project was created with the simple goal to make staying in shape as easy as possible.
-This is possible through eliminating much of the stress caused by conventional approaches to health and fitness.
+The Red Delta Project was created with a simple goal to make staying in shape as easy as possible.
+This is possible through using a principle-based approach to efficient calisthenics training and satisfying healthy eating strategies.

 Popular fitness methods, like restrictive diets and abusive workouts, are terribly inefficient and impose excessive amounts of stress on your body and mind.
 Enduring such stress is like riding a bicycle with the brake on.
 It forces you to work harder for meager results while wearing you down.
 Eventually, you burn out and your health suffers as a result.